 When owning a condo, you will gain access to a number of amenities, most of which you would not obtain otherwise.
 For example, owning and maintaining a pool in your house would probably cause lots of headaches.
 If you buy a condo that has a pool access, you can enjoy this extra luxury without having to worry about maintenance.

-Also, if you need security, you can rest easy knowing that the majority of condo complexes including Condos at Avia offer various security measures, from password-protected doors to gated borders.
+Also, if you need security, you can rest easy knowing that the majority of condo complexes offer various security measures, from password-protected doors to gated borders.
 Of course, your fees will also cover these features, as well.

 Less Work & Obligations